Wishing you could liven up your respondent engagement? Go beyond the typical survey question types...

 Matrix Questions: Examples and How to Create Them | IntelliSurvey

-Matrix questions feature a group of multiple-choice questions presented in a grid of rows and columns.
+Matrix questions in survey data collection feature a group of multiple-choice questions presented in a grid of rows and columns.
 These types of questions simplify the survey creation process for researchers because they are easy to program and bundle questions together in a way that makes it easier for respondents to answer.

 Respondents find them easier to interpret and answer because the answer choices and responses remain the same across all the questions.
 However, overusing matrix questions can lead to certain pitfalls.
 Relying too heavily on matrix questions can encourage poor survey-taking habits among respondents, like straight-lining.
 Read on to learn more about the advantages and disadvantages of using matrix questions in surveys.